 Alison reported on some of MLSA's other projects, including a statewide legal needs assessment that is close to wrapping up.
 Preliminary data suggest that the largest areas of legal need are housing, consumer issues, and family law, in that order.
 This is a change from what we've seen over the last decade or more where family law has always been identified as the biggest need.
 Alison said that MLSA recently received one of six grants awarded nationwide from the federal Administration for Children and Families to expand our medical legal partnership program to the Urban Indian Healthcare Centers across the state.
 We are also ramping up our disaster response infrastructure with money received from LSC as a result of the Yellowstone Flood Disaster Declaration in 2022.
 Finally, MLSA is a partner with Alaska Legal Services on their LSC disaster grant to train Community Justice Workers in health centers and social services agencies.
 She added that Alaska's Supreme Court has authorized a process for lay advocates to become certified to provide limited scope legal services.
 Justice Baker commented that there are a lot of discussions about similar models around the country and the National Association of Chief Justices has formed a study committee to look at this issue.
-Lillian Alvernaz said that the Indian Law Section of the State Bar has advocated for lay advocates to work on ICWA cases, but thus far the State Bar has opposed this approach.
+Lillian Alvernaz said that the Indian Law Section of the State Bar has advocated for lay advocates to work on ICWA cases.
+The State Bar opposed including such language in the 2023 legislation because it would fall within the purview of the Supreme Court.